LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 # Simple Application Infrastructure

 Terraform is a perfect language to create and manage products infrastructure.
-It have a declarative way to create templates, so you just have to describe how you want your application to be, and terraform will find out the steps that needs to be done to the infrastructure be exacly how you want to.
+It has a declarative way to create templates, so you just have to describe how you want your application to be, and terraform will find out the steps that needs to be done to the infrastructure be exacly how you want to.

 This template will create a simple infrastructure to an application.

 ## How the infrastructure will be:

-First of all, it will create a virtual private cloud (VPC) to provision an isolated, fully manageble cloud enviroment.
+First of all, it will create a virtual private cloud (VPC) to provision an isolated, fully manageable cloud environment.

-This VPC will be conected to a Internet Gateway, that allow the VPC to recieve requests from the internet.
+This VPC will be connected to an Internet Gateway, that allow the VPC to receive requests from the internet.

 The created VPC is divided in two subnets:

 - The public subnet can be access by the whole internet.
-It could be used to host frontend's aplications.
+It could be used to host frontend's applications.
-- The private subnet only recieve requests of the applications hosted on our public subnet, increasing the security of our application.
+- The private subnet only receive requests of the applications hosted on our public subnet, increasing the security of our application.
 It could host our backend and database aplications using a cluster kubernetes.

-Each subnet have the routing table configured and a instance deployed with security groups already defined.
+Each subnet has the routing table configured, and an instance deployed with security groups already defined.

 The private subnet have an NAT gateway attached to make possible the instance reach the internet when needs to download or update the softwares